tsani/jerrington.me/drafts/2023-03-25-generators-continuations-streams.md

 Now we need to turn the fantasy of the type `'a gen` and its associated function `next : 'a gen -> 'a option` into reality.
-Here there are several approaches available to us, but one particularly clean one using higher-order functions is to represent `'a gen` as `unit -> 'a option`.
+Here there are several approaches available to us, but one particularly clean one using higher-order functions is to represent `'a gen` as a function `unit -> 'a option`.
 Then, `next` becomes trivial to implement.

 ```ocaml
 let next f = f ()